CaravanStudios/PublicGoodAppHouse/AcceleratingMakers/Research/Community-Archives-White-Paper.md

      Skarzauskiene, A., Maciuliene, M., & Bar, D. (2021).
 Developing blockchain supported collective intelligence in decentralized autonomous organizations.
 In Proceedings of the Future Technologies Conference (FTC) 2020, Volume 3 (pp. 1018-1031).
 Springer International Publishing.

 [^7]:
-     Hummel, P., Braun, M., & Dabrock, P. (2021).
-Own data?
-Ethical reflections on data ownership.
-Philosophy & Technology, 34(3), 545-572.
+     Hummel, P., M. Braun, and P. Dabrock.
+"Own data?
+Ethical Reflections on Data Ownership." _Philosophy & Technology_, 34(3), 545–572 (2021).

 [^8]:
-     You can read more about this topic on the _Digital Currency Initiative Report_ published by scholars at MIT [[access report here](https://dci.mit.edu/decentralizedweb).]
+     You can read more about this topic on the _Digital Currency Initiative Report_ published by scholars at MIT [[access report here](https://dci.mit.edu/decentralizedweb)].

 [^9]:
-     Nunes; Harrison (2024).
-Makers Project — Research Findings | [Arc II: Decentralized Web – Challenges to Use and Access](https://acceleratingmakers.publicgoodapphouse.org/downloads).
+     Nunes, A., and D. Harrison.
+[Maker Findings Arc II: Decentralized Web – Challenges to Use and Access](https://acceleratingmakers.publicgoodapphouse.org/downloads) (2024).

 [^10]:
-     Costanza-Chock, S. (2020).
-Design justice: Community-led practices to build the worlds we need.
-The MIT Press.
+     Costanza-Chock, S. _Design Justice: Community-Led Practices to Build the Worlds We Need_.
+The MIT Press (2020).

 [^11]:
      According to this interviewee, “takedown policy” is a form of language borrowed from archival studies and communities.
 As this research participant noted, DWeb and community-based archives form a new intersection, and a new language will likely emerge to bridge these two areas [See: Urban, J. (2016).
-Takedown and Today’s Academic Digital Library.].
+Takedown and Today’s Academic Digital Library].

-[^12]:
-     Pahwa, M., Cavanagh, A., & Vanstone, M. (2023).
-Key Informants in Applied Qualitative Health Research.
-Qualitative Health Research, 33(14), 1251-1261.